MischaU8/yumyum/modelling/create-a-six-sided-die_x3MFeqKFgRQ.md

 Uploaded: 2023-05-05

-yum yum Floyd here with a quick look at creating a six-sided die in plasticity start with a new scene select the cube and Center it at the origin by selecting it pressing G followed by F on the
+yum yum Floyd here with a quick look at creating a six-sided die in Plasticity start with a new scene select the cube and Center it at the origin by selecting it pressing G followed by F on the